mattsilber/collection-utils/readme.md

 An assortment of modularized additives for collection-based layouts so I never have to create a class named EndlessPullToRefreshStickyHeaderListView ever again.

-The idea is simple: Have a ModularizedListView that can delegates touch and draw events to a CollectionController, which then delegates those events to its child CollectionModule(s) to accomplish a specific task.
+The idea is simple: Have a ModularListView or ModularRecyclerView that can delegates touch and draw events to a CollectionController, which then delegates those events to its child CollectionModule(s) to accomplish a specific task.

 # Installation